vezzalinistefano/vezzalinistefano/README.md

 ---

-My main machine is powered by Arch Linux, I like to build and maintain my desktop environments from scratch, If you are intrested in tiling window managers, editor-based editors (~_nvim is the best editor btw_) and heavy Linux customization you can find my dotfiles [here](https://github.com/vezzalinistefano/dotfiles) feel free to take inspiration from them!
+My main machine is powered by Arch Linux, I like to build and maintain my desktop environments from scratch, If you are intrested in tiling window managers, terminal-based editors (~_nvim is the best editor btw_) and heavy Linux customization you can find my dotfiles [here](https://github.com/vezzalinistefano/dotfiles) feel free to take inspiration from them!

 ---